-Constructed improvements consist of a concrete block commercial structure, one concrete pad, two graveled driveways, parking areas, and field tile.
-Natural site improvements consist of lawn areas and minimal wooded areas consisting of various species of deciduous trees, shrubs, and bushes that lend little if any value to the subject property.
+The subject has no constructed building improvements; site improvements consist of an asphalt paved driveway located along the western side of State Route 37, between Dairy Queen and Farm Credit Services, and field tile.
+Site improvements consist of lawn areas and minimal wooded areas consisting of various deciduous trees, shrubs, and bushes that lend little if any value to the subject property.